The Situation: Four Is Easier Than One

 Today, I want to contemplate the group of people the president-elect has nominated to key cabinet positions.
 I will reserve comment on the individual nominees and their respective qualifications—or disqualifications—until they come before their respective committees for hearings, assuming they are not installed by recess appointment.
 Some may drop out or be replaced, after all.
 Or President-elect Donald Trump may ditch some.
 I don’t want to spend time thinking about how many sexual assaults, or sexual encounters with minors, by how unqualified a candidate who is how actively hostile to the mission of the agency he or she has been named to head should trigger how many Republican senators to vote “no”—at least not unless and until I have to.

-For now, then, let’s consider them as a group and with reference to the following paradox: Had Trump nominated Matt Gaetz to be attorney general—but not Tulsi Gabbard, Pete Hegseth, or Robert F. Kennedy, Jr.— I feel reasonably confident that the Senate would reject him.
+For now, then, let’s consider them as a group and with reference to the following paradox: Had Trump nominated Matt Gaetz to be attorney general—but not Tulsi Gabbard, Pete Hegseth, or Robert F. Kennedy Jr.—I feel reasonably confident that the Senate would reject him.
 Had Trump nominated Gabbard, but not Gaetz, Hegseth, or Kennedy, I suspect she would go down to defeat too.
 Ditto Hegseth if Trump sent him up by his lonesome.
 And the same goes for Kennedy.
 Name any one of these people without the others, and the Senate might do its job.

 But by naming not one but four wildly unqualified—even anti-qualified—nominees, Trump actually makes them each harder for senators to oppose.

 With Trump, it’s always impossible to tell whether the mayhem he causes is just random chaos or whether it’s strategic.
 But this situation, whether he or anyone else thought it through logically or not, actually does have a logic.
-The logic of the “flood the zone with shit” strategy towards cabinet nominees goes something like this.
+The logic of the “flood the zone with shit” strategy toward cabinet nominees goes something like this.

 It is almost unthinkable that four Republican senators have enough backbone to oppose all four of the nominees who exhibit some combination of extreme unsuitability for office and policy attitudes antithetical to their agencies’ mission.
 So from the point of view of a savvy Republican senator who wants to do the right thing, it is important to pick one’s battles carefully.
 The trouble arises when he or she tries to decide which battles to pick.